 4.1 Research approach

-In response to long standing and continuing interest in empirical project management studies (see Geraldi and Söderlund, 2018), our initial choice of research approach entailed selecting between exploratory/theory-developmental and deductive/explanatory approaches.
-Barratt et al. (2011) suggest that in making such choices: (i) research should always start with a phenomenon (such as either an academic or practical problem), which in this case is what is learned on projects and what the associated challenges are, and (ii), in addition to that a literature review around the phenomenon should also be undertaken (which in this case has explored individual, organisational and entrepreneurial learning insofar as these align through relevance to the organisational context for our study).
-According to this second guidance point, if there is sufficient knowledge/theory already available, then a conceptual framework could be developed, followed by a set of hypothesis/propositions, which should then be tested by following deductive (qualitative and/or quantitative) approaches.
-However, in cases of insufficient knowledge/theory around the phenomenon, Barrett et al. conclude that this indicates the need for a more exploratory/inductive approach, geared towards producing new knowledge/theory.
+Heeding longstanding and persistent interest in empirical project management studies (see Geraldi and Söderlund, 2018), our initial choice of research approach was between exploratory/theory-developmental and deductive/explanatory approaches.
+Barratt et al. (2011) suggest that in making such choices: (i) research should always start with a phenomenon (such as either an academic or practical problem), which in this case is what is learned on projects and what the associated challenges are, and (ii), a literature review around the phenomenon should also be undertaken (which in this case explores individual, organisational and entrepreneurial learning insofar as these align through relevance to the multiple project context for our study).
+According to this second guidance point, if there is sufficient knowledge/theory available, then a conceptual framework should be developed and used to nest a set of hypothesis/propositions.
+These should then be tested by following deductive (qualitative and/or quantitative) approaches.
+By contrast, in cases of insufficient knowledge/theory around the phenomenon, Barrett et al. advocate for a more exploratory/inductive approach, geared towards producing new knowledge/theory.

 4.2 Unit of analysis

-Our study, which focused on learning experiences of small and medium sized project organisations (who we refer to as small to medium sized ESCos – energy service companies) involved in the EEDSM programme, took the form of a case study.
-All the ESCos are privately held, therefore offering considerable scope for insight into learning imperatives within small and medium sized project organisations more generally within the region, and perhaps beyond.
+Our study focused on learning experiences of small and medium sized project organisations (who we refer to as small to medium sized ESCos – energy service companies) involved in the EEDSM programme.
+Hence it took the form of a multi-case study.
+All the ESCos are privately held, therefore offering considerable scope for insight into learning imperatives within small and medium sized project organisations more generally within the region across multiple industry sectors, and perhaps similarly in other regions.

-4.3 The case study (The EEDSM project)
+4.3 The case study (The EEDSM programme)

 The case study concerned the Energy Efficiency Demand Side Management (EEDSM) programme.
 The EEDSM programme is an approximately R1.3billion (US$104 million) grant funded initiative directed at supporting local municipalities to fund energy efficient retro-fit projects across the country.
-The programme involves the use of ESCo projects to install energy efficiency technologies such as Geyser controllers (for smart metering) and solar water heaters across residential properties in South Africa on behalf of Eskom.
+The programme is enacted by multiple ESCo project which install energy efficiency technologies such as Geyser controllers (for smart metering) and solar water heaters across residential properties in South Africa on behalf of Eskom (South Africa’s monopoly public electricity utility company).
 Other initiatives within the project include the mass rollout of compact fluorescent lamps and the simultaneous discontinuance of incandescent light bulbs in all residential properties.
 The project also includes programmes geared towards facilitating behavioural change (i.e. promoting efficient electricity use among domestic consumers).
-Summing up, there is widespread national interest among key energy stakeholders in the country who are supportive of the ESCos at the front end of project delivery obligation for the EEDSM programme.
-Accordingly, their ability to foster learning may be key to the success of the programme as a whole.
+Summing up, there is widespread national interest among key energy stakeholders in the country who are supportive of the ESCos which deliver the EEDSM programme.
+This stakeholder learning support context adds interest to and complexifies the research.